HariniPriya2009/IDAI101-1000410--Harini-Priya_Karthikeyan-/README.md

 10.Group 11:
      It will lists available subject groups for Class 11 (CBSE).
 11.IB group:
+     It provides the info about the DP subjects and the core subjes.
 12.lib.location:
      Provides the library’s location, opening hours, and rules.
 13.Principal Office: